 To install the splash block, make sure you are doing it the right way.
 The closed-end will come directly under the downspout.
 Install them in such an angle that the water will flow away from the house. you may need to dig a little in order to get an angle that works.

-Maintaining Your Splash Guards:
+Maintaining Your Splash Blocks: